examples-hub/electron-tanstack-shadcn/README.md

 - **Tailwind Merge** - Intelligent class merging for dynamic styles
 - **Class Variance Authority** - Type-safe component variant system

+## ⚡ React Compiler

+This template includes the React Compiler for automatic performance optimizations:

+- **Automatic Memoization** - Eliminates the need for manual `useMemo`, `useCallback`, and `React.memo`
+- **Smart Re-rendering** - Reduces unnecessary component re-renders automatically
+- **Zero Configuration** - Works out of the box with your existing React code
+- **Better Performance** - Optimizes your components without code changes

+The React Compiler is configured in `vite.renderer.config.ts` and will automatically optimize your React components during the build process.

 ## 🌙 Theme System

 The template includes a complete theme system with: